alucardontop/calculate-pie/README.md

 ## Instructions
-* Run the make file.
+* Run the make file
 * Or compile it yourself: `javac Pi.java`
 * Run: `java Pi`